openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_i2cm.rst

 TX Operation
 ~~~~~~~~~~~~

-To transmit data to an external I2C device, the uDMA I2C must be configured using the TX_SADDR, TX_SIZE and TX_CFG control registers.
+To transmit data to an external I2C device, the uDMA I2C must be configured using the TX_SADDR, TX_SIZE and TX_CFG CSRs.
 Following steps are performed to read the transmit data from L2 memory: -

 **Read data into TX FIFO from L2 memory**